-Ken, of Ken’s Clock Clinic, began clock repair at the age of 6 years old and has continued through today, 54 years later.
+About Ken of Ken’s Clock Clinic.
+Ken began clock repair at the age of 6 years old and has continued through today, nearly 58 years later.
 He has studied the works of Laurie Penman, Donald DeCarle, HG Harris, Steven Conover, J. Malcolm Wild, and JM Huckabee to name a few.
-His commitment to early electric clocks is a natural marriage of his life long passion for horology and his 38+ year career in electrical engineering focused on precision electrical measurement instrumentation, photonics, and power management.
+His commitment to early electric clocks is a natural marriage of his life long passion for horology and his 38+ year career in electrical engineering focused on precision electrical measurement instrumentation, power management, and most recently precision photonics.
 He became fascinated with self winding clocks in 1994 and immediately realized how little documentation and product existed for their care, in contrast to the works that have been published on horology in general.

 Self winding clocks enjoy a remarkable place in our history.
 They were the standard time keepers for railroads, industry, schools, government facilities, and municipalities across the world.
 Examples have been found to this day still intact and operational in the London Underground.
 We have found several examples within the MTA (Metro Transit Authority) of New York which is considered by some to be the original cerebral center of SWCC!
-Accurate timekeeping to a singular time standard across the USA, leveraging the existence of a Western Union telegraph communications system was critical to the success of the emerging industrial revolution of the late 1800’s, the momentum from which many will argue took us all the way to the moon and beyond.
+Accurate timekeeping to a singular time standard across the USA, leveraging the existence of a Western Union telegraph communications system was critical to the success of the emerging transportation industry and industrial revolution of the late 1800’s, the momentum from which many will argue took us all the way to the moon and beyond.
 (See below for more detail on the history of self winding clocks.)

 Ken has spent over two decades establishing procedures on how to comprehend, maintain and repair self-winding electric clocks.
 He has developed an extensive line of electronic products which reproduce exactly the power sources and signals used originally to power or drive these clocks.
 He has lectured in Chapter 15, Chapter 133, and Chapter 21 meetings, published in the NAWCC Bulletin, and is Ken of “Kens Korner” for NAWCC’s HBACC.
-He will soon be offering booklets on how to repair self winding clocks, along with many specialized parts required for proper servicing, as can be found in this catalog.
+He will soon be offering booklets on how to repair self winding clocks, along with many specialized parts required for proper servicing, as can be found elsewhere on this website.
 Our goal is to help others appreciate and enjoy these (and, in fact, all) fine clocks, brought to us through the innovative efforts of our forefathers.
 These clocks are to be cherished as a critical part of our rich technical history.
 They are indeed a key predecessor to our 21st century technology which we count on, and enjoy today.

 We welcome your feedback on offerings you would like to see.